kyamagu/mexopencv/README.markdown

     $ make

 This will build and place all mex functions inside `+cv/`.
-Specify your matlab directory if you install matlab other than /usr/local/matlab
+Specify your matlab directory if you install matlab other than `/usr/local/matlab`,

     $ make MATLABDIR=/Applications/MATLAB_R2012a.app

-Optionally you can test the library functionality
+Optionally you can test the library functionality.

     $ make test

+Developer documentation can be generated with doxygen if installed.

+    $ make doc

+This will create html and latex files under `doc/`.

+### Error: Invalid MEX file or Segmentation fault

 If matlab says 'Library not loaded' or any other error in the test, it's likely the compatibility issue between a system library and matlab's internal library.